vmware/build-tools-for-vmware-aria/infrastructure/readme.md

     - [yrzr/gitlab-ce-arm64v8](yrzr/gitlab-ce-arm64v8) for M1+ Mac.
 - [gitlab/gitlab-runner](https://hub.docker.com/r/gitlab/gitlab-runner)

-Using these applications, the infrastructure will support source control, running the build pipeline as well as hosting and serving the artifact packages, which are all the minimal requirements to have an [Aria Build Tools](../README.md) project.
+Using these applications, the infrastructure will support source control, running the build pipeline as well as hosting and serving the artifact packages, which are all the minimal requirements to have an [Build Tools for VMware Aria](../README.md) project.

 We will also be guiding you through configuring the applications and setting up a new project and building it end-to-end.